AleX77NP/Periodic-snapshot-table-design/README.md

 # Periodic Snapshot Fact Table Design
-Periodic snapshot table is one of the three types of fact tables in Data Warehousing.
+Periodic snapshot table is one of the four types of fact tables in Data Warehousing.

 It contains periodic data from some time interval like week, month etc.